 There are several plans of attack when treating bugs on figs. Not every pest is controllable, however.
 For instance, the fig tree borer lays its eggs near the base of a branch and then the resulting larvae hatch and tunnel into the tree.
 Once the larvae are in the tree, control is extremely difficult.
 Insecticide can be squirted into the tunnels with a syringe, which is time consuming and exacting.

 Treating bugs, such as dried fruit beetles or spider mites on figs, may require spraying.
 Dried fruit beetles or sap beetles include related species such as the Freeman and Confused sap beetle.
-They are small black to brown beetles (about 1/10 to 1/5 inch long) that may or may not have spotted wings.
+They are small black to brown beetles, about 1/10 to 1/5 inch (2.5 to 5 mm.) long, that may or may not have spotted wings.
 When they feed on the figs, the fruit spoils and is rendered more attractive to other pests.
 It is also often infected with Aspergillus niger, a fungal disease that can affect ripening fruit.